Azure/ResourceModules/arm/Microsoft.Authorization/roleDefinitions/managementGroup/readme.md

-# Role Definitions on Resource Group level `[Microsoft.Authorization/roleDefinitions/resourceGroups]`
+# Role Definitions on Management Group level `[Microsoft.Authorization/roleDefinitions/managementGroup]`

-With this module you can create role definitions on a resource group level
+With this module you can create role definitions on a management group level

 ## Resource Types